ty-moodley/automate_the_boring_stuff/README.md

 The `ord('character')` function will convert a character into the unicode code point which is useful when sorting characters.
 Similarly, the `chr(number)` will convert a unicode code point into the character.

+### 7. Regular Expressions

+### 8. Working with Time Format

+## B. Application

+### 8. Manipulating Files (Section 9 and 10)

+### 9. Intro to Web-scraping

+### 10. Working with Excel Files

+### 11. Working with Google Sheets

+### 12. Working with PDFs and Word Documents

+### 13. Scheduling Tasks and Launching Programs

+### 14. Sending Emails and Texts

+### 15. Manipulating Images

+### 16. GUI Automation

+### 17. Other useful concepts from the course

+- Input validation ensures data integrity is intact.
+Some packages (e.g. pyinputplus from section 8) have built-in functions to assist with this
+- There are numerous tools to debug such as raising exceptions, using assertions, breakpoints and logging.
+Using logging is preferred over print() statements as logging can be deactivated with one command